Internal Medicine Residency

 - Learn more about training at Mass General, including requirements specific to that program

-- Have 1 or more interviews with faculty (1-1 interview for prelim and neuro; Team and 1-1 interviews for Categorical, Primary Care, Global Medicine and PSP)
+- Have 1 or more interviews with faculty (1-1 interview for prelim and neuro; Team and 1-1 interviews for Categorical, Primary Care and PSP)

 - Join a round table discussion with the Physician-in-Chief, Dr. Katrina Armstrong, and key residency leadership